 Before you begin to think about alternative forms of content, take some time to reevaluate your goals.
-There is a tendency for people to regard newsletters as only a means of generating income.
+There is a tendency for people to regard newsletters as only a means of generating income or a content strategy to generate sales another way.
 This slightly blinkered view can stifle creativity.
 Newsletters can achieve many objectives.

 For example, you could create content designed to gain subscribers.
 Or you might use content to educate and inform.
 Newsletter content could be lead-generating or published to support sales of e-books and online courses.
 These are only a few of the possible benefits of growing your newsletter.
 Considering all the objectives might help you see how you could broaden your content topics and formats.

 Revisit Your Newsletter Schedule

 Regular posting on your newsletter will undoubtedly improve your performance and drive traffic to your website.
 Revisit your posting schedule and see if you need to mix things up a bit.
 You might need to post more long-form updates, for example, to provide deeper insight into some topics.

 Are there any topics on the periphery of your niche that would attract the right audience?
 Is your newsletter visually appealing, or would more high-quality images improve the content?
 Most crucially, would you want to read your newsletter more than once?